 Whether a finance officer is negotiating a labor contract, seeking approval for a budget, or managing change within the organization, understanding and appealing to people's interests is vital.
 For example, interest-based bargaining seeks to build consensus between labor and management about the underlying needs of each party concerning key issues or problems before developing contract proposals.
 This approach takes longer than traditional negotiation but can result in mutually beneficial solutions.
-Similarly, co-designing a new budget process with department heads may not give the finance officer 100 percent of what they want, but it can smooth the way for changes that improve on past practice.
+Similarly, co-designing a new budget process with department heads may not give the finance officer 100% of what they want, but it can smooth the way for changes that improve on past practice.

 Sometimes finance officers must make or push for decisions that cause pain in the short term but gain in the long term.
 Finance officers can use power in a positive way by listening to those affected, compromising where possible, defining the options, and communicating the reasoning.
-In early 2013, Baltimore was ready to roll out a 10 year financial plan that was 18 months in the making.
+In early 2013, Baltimore was ready to roll out a 10-year financial plan that was 18 months in the making, led by one of the authors.
 The city officials met with stakeholders to discuss how to close a massive budget deficit, knowing that many of the plan's initiatives would be controversial.
-They included changes to pension and healthcare benefits, the firefighter schedule, trash fees, and more.
+They included changes to pension and health care benefits, the firefighter schedule, trash fees, and more.
 To roll out the plan, the mayor and budget director devised a two-step strategy.
 First, they announced the grim budget projections, which prompted headlines declaring that the city was headed for bankruptcy.
 Next, they announced the plan to close the budget gap, cut taxes, and make new capital investments.
+The prospect of doom and gloom and the promise of renewal softened council and union resistance to the tough fiscal measures.16